-- Fall 2023 proposal priority deadline: April 14, 2023.
-Call for Proposals available March 15, 2023, with course selections made by April 21, 2023. - Spring 2024 proposal priority deadline: October 23, 2023.
+- Fall 2024 proposal priority deadline: March 15, 2024.
+However, proposals will be accepted until funding is exhausted for the semester. - Spring 2024 proposal priority deadline: October 25, 2024.

 If you are applying for PLFs for both semesters, you will need to submit proposals for both semesters.
+Check back in the fall for the spring proposal link.